counteractive/incident-response-plan-template/README.md

 ### Customize

+1. Fill in any remaining template variables (the strings that `{{LOOK_LIKE_THIS}}`).
 1. Review all the `TODO` prompts for likely areas to customize, if desired.
 Delete them if no changes are required.
 1. Add any roles or playbooks relevant to your organization.
 These can also be added over time.
 1. Customize anything else!
 Whatever you feel is most effective for your organization.
+1. _Optional:_ Customize formatting directly or [using pandoc's options](https://learnbyexample.github.io/customizing-pandoc/).
+The default Makefile uses the default pandoc styles, and they're not for everyone.

 ### Deploy